Windows has been at the forefront of the choice of users for their computer’s operating system for several decades now.

 3. Win7 Simu

-Full-fledged support for Windows 7 ending in January 2020 but the popularity surges on.
+Full-fledged support for Windows 7 ended in January 2020 but the popularity surges on.
 The most versatile Windows operating system after Windows XP Service Pack 3 hit the right notes with the users.

 On launching the app, you get greeted by a Windows boot screen and head to the user login page.
 We log in as a Guest, and we do not know the supposed username and password.